 As we’ve said before, it’s illegal to misclassify employees, knowingly or not, so compliance is vital.
 Cover yourself: clearly distinguish exempt from non-exempt jobs, especially in written job descriptions.

-The FLSA Final Rule on overtime exemption may be up in the air for now, but one thing’s for sure: Horizon Payroll Solutions can help you stay up-to-date and in compliance.
+The FLSA Final Rule on overtime exemption may be resolved, but HR matters are always bound to change over time.
+One thing’s for sure: Horizon Payroll Solutions can help you stay up-to-date and in compliance.
 Contact us today!

 Originally published May 2, 2018; Updated on 10/15/2019 for relevancy.